-More and more entrepreneurs are creating businesses aimed at fans of different films, series or books with the intention of turning these tastes into money, however, must bet on attractive schemes if they want to survive the passage of time, otherwise, run the risk of failure.
+The thematic restaurants have become popular among the new generations; the ambiances, food, and drinks are the factors that have driven this market in recent years.
+More and more entrepreneurs are creating businesses aimed at fans of different films, series, or books to turn these tastes into money, however, must bet on attractive schemes if they want to survive the passage of time, otherwise, run the risk of failure.

 Over time, this boom has allowed more and more people to socialize in spaces where, in addition to finding products and food, they also build a community around their tastes and interests.